cyclus/cycamore/input/minimal-input/README.rst

 -------------------------------

 This example uses a single source facility and a single sink facility, both operating in the same region and institution.
+In each time step, the sink facility will issue a request for bids for its full capacity, the source will make a bid to provide that much material, and the material will be traded.

 Understanding the input file
 +++++++++++++++++++++++++++++